So you’ve decided to look into having more sustainable events with the admirable aim of a reduced carbon footprint.

 Not sure where to begin?
 Try looking at these points.
 Most event planners will recognise many, if not all of these aspects of their daily lives.

-It’s an obvious one, but going paperless can be the easiest way to start minimising waste.
+- The Paper Trail – It’s an obvious one, but going paperless can be the easiest way to start minimising waste.
 Use an event app, build an event website, or stick to emailing.
-Encore offers a free event app called Cumulus which gives you and your attendees the convenience of easy access to all event information at any time, everywhere you go so reducing paper waste is easy.
-Use this free event app specifically built to ensure delegates have easy access to all event info and live updates before, during and after the event, without the need for excess paper use.
+Encore offers a Chime Go which gives you and your attendees the convenience of easy access to all event information at any time, everywhere you go so reducing paper waste is easy.
+Use a simple event platform designed to ensure delegates have easy access to all event info and live updates before, during and after the event, without the need for excess paper use.

 When all else fails, stick to email.